djclarke92/nimrod/README.md

 # Raspberry Pi Model 2 B+

 ## Create Pi bootable SD card

+We recommend 16GB SD cards are used, an 8GB card is likely to run out of space in the future.

 1.	umount /dev/sdd1
 2.	dd bs=4M if=2019-07-10-raspbian-buster.img of=/dev/sdd